 - Plastic bottles and cans never decompose.

-The world needs all of us to work together to make a bette future.
+The world needs all of us to work together to make a better future.